-We review the credit quality of the loan portfolio on an ongoing basis as part of our risk management practices.
-Each loan is classified according to the Uniform Classification System, which is used by all Farm Credit System institutions.
+The Association reviews the credit quality of the loan portfolio on an ongoing basis as part of its risk management practices.
+Each loan is classified according to the Combined System Uniform Classification System, which is used by all Farm Credit System institutions.
 Below are the classification definitions.